A NEXTGEN LEARNING SPACE DESIGNED TO ELEVATE YOUR AIRWAY PRACTICE

 don’t just think you’re ready – be ready

 a summary of four valuable fona tactics

 Like the meaningless phrase “have a high index of suspicion” in medicine, Thinking you’re ready for FONA and being ready are two very different things.
 These 4 tactics used prior to EVERY intubation will get you one step closer to true FONA readiness.

 Use these tactics to implement your FONA strategy.

-- Always assess the need for FONA with every intubation
+- Always assess the likelihood of your need for FONA.

-- Determine and discuss with your team a readiness status
+- Determine and discuss with your team a FONA readiness status.

-- In the highest alert status, the double setup is advisable
+- In the highest alert status, a double set-up is advisable.

 For in person learners, locate any of the posters below within the installation to continue your training.
 Then snap the QR codes embedded within them to access the learning space.
 Look for the ✋emoji for integrated hands on training opportunities.